varkenvarken/pylnlib/mkdocs.md

 # use sudo if you want to install this site wide
 # the mkdocs package takes care of generating a static site
 python -m pip install mkdocs
-# the jetblack-markdown extension to mkdocs converts docstrings to markdown
+# the mkapi extension converts docstrings to markdown
-python -m pip install jetblack-markdown
+python -m pip install mkapi
 # the material theme for mkdocs
 python -m pip install mkdocs-material